Alfred Comte: Life

 At the age of 15, Alfred Comte built a motorized bicycle.
 Comte obtained his private pilot's license in 1913 from the Aéro-Club of France.
 At the start of World War I, he served as a pilot in the Swiss military, then as an instruction officer for military aviation.
 In 1916, he carried out night flights from Delémont to prevent airspace violations; Porrentruy had been bombed by aircraft of unknown origin.
-Germany and France consented to a Swiss proposal to mount light-beacons along the Swiss-German-France borders to prevent further mistakes.
+Germany and France consented to a Swiss proposal to mount light-beacons along the Swiss-German-French borders to prevent further mistakes.

 On 5 November 1919, he co-founded an airline providing aerial photography and passenger flights, Comte, Mittelholzer, and Co.
 In 1920, this company merged with the financially stronger Ad Astra Aero.
 Alfred Comte was a frequent participant in exhibition events for acrobatic flying and pioneered the route from Zürich to London.
 In December 1920, he established a school of aviation of his own using flying boats; six Austrian Lohner TL-1917/R aircraft (CH-61 to CH-65) from a base in Oberrieden on the shores of Lake Zürich.
 During World War II, Comte returned to military aviation duties and was promoted to captain.
 From 1946 to 1950, he once again managed a school of aviation in the Limmat Valley, and was also involved in establishing the private airfield Wangen-Lachen on the southern shore of lake Obersee.
 He finally retired from flying and died in 1965 in Zürich.